julianocosta89/jcosta.dev/content/posts/kcd-austria-2024/index.md

 After Pia’s keynote, [Joan Miquel Luque Oliver][] and [David Hondl][] talked about observability as code.
 I was especially excited to see David, who previously presented at Cloud Native Linz.
-Their demo, showcasing Crossplane for configuring dashboards, alerts, and events, went smoothly.
+Their demo, showcasing Crossplane for configuring dashboards, alerts, events and notifications, went smoothly.
 I also loved that my colleague [Tabitha Sable][] was referenced during their talk.

 ![david-joan-kcd](img/david-joan-kcd.jpg
 "David and Joan - Observability as Code - DIY with Crossplane")

 Later, [José Correia][] and [Iveri Pragishvili][] shared how they implemented DORA metrics in a Kubernetes cluster with 15,000 namespaces.
 Yes, you read that right, fifteen thousand namespaces.
-What I appreciated most was how they adapted the metrics to fit their needs when the standard definitions didn’t quite work.
+What I appreciated most was how they adapted the metrics to fit their needs when the standard definitions didn’t quite fit their needs.

 After lunch, my fellow CNCF Ambassador [Juraci Paixão Kröhling][] gave a keynote on my favorite topic: **Observability**.
 He walked us through the evolution of software development and why observability is critical today.
 He also tackled some tough audience